 Medieval Theories of Haecceity

-First proposed by John Duns Scotus (1266–1308), a haecceity is a non-qualitative property responsible for individuation.
+First proposed by John Duns Scotus (1266–1308), a haecceity is a non-qualitative property responsible for individuation and identity.
 As understood by Scotus, a haecceity is not a bare particular in the sense of something underlying qualities.
 It is, rather, a non-qualitative property of a substance or thing: it is a “thisness” (a haecceitas, from the Latin haec, meaning “this”) as opposed to a “whatness” (a quidditas, from the Latin quid, meaning “what”).
-Furthermore, substances, on the sort of metaphysics defended by Scotus, are basically collections of really identical properties (“really identical” in a specialized sense explained below), all but one qualitative; the one non-qualitative property is the haecceity.
+Furthermore, substances, on the sort of metaphysics defended by Scotus, are basically collections of tightly unified properties, all but one of them qualitative; the one non-qualitative property is the haecceity.
 In contrast to more modern accounts of the problem of individuation, Scotus holds that the haecceity explains more than just the distinction of one substance from another.
-According to Scotus, the fact that individual substances cannot be instantiated also requires explaining.
-At issue is something like this: what explains the fact that (e.g) a clone of me is not an instance of me, but an instance of human nature?
-Haecceities, in addition to explaining distinction, also explain non-instantiability.
+According to Scotus, the fact that individual substances cannot be instantiated — are indivisible or incommunicable, as Scotus puts it — also requires explaining.
+In short a haecceity is supposed to explain individuality.

 The possible existence of such non-qualitative properties as explanations of numerical distinction between substances can be made plausible by considering a famous counterexample to the identity of indiscernibles suggested by Max Black.
 A wants to defend the principle, and B attack it, and B does so by proposing the following case: